Moral psychology: Moral Enhancement

+Moral Enhancement (abbreviated ME), also called moral bioenhancement (abbreviated MBE), is the use of biomedical technology to morally improve individuals.
+There is another subdiscipline under moral enhancement which is denoted as Traditional Moral Enhancement (TME).
+Moral Enhancement is also considered the altering of moral behavior, moral traits, moral decision making, and or cognitive abilities but there hasn't been a clear cut definition of what it all entails.
+A scholar by the name of J.B.S Haldane made a statement "it is only hopeful if mankind can adjust its morality to its powers."
+Haldane had a focus on using moral enhancement to improve the way society as whole functioned to increase the balance between morality and the usage of science.

 Intersections with other fields

 Sociological applications

 Some research shows that people tend to self-segregate based on moral and political views, exaggerate the magnitude of moral disagreements across political divides, and avoid exposure to the opinions of those with opposing political views.

 Normative implications

 Researchers have begun to debate the implications (if any) moral psychology research has for other subfields of ethics such as normative ethics and meta-ethics.
 For example Peter Singer, citing Haidt's work on social intuitionism and Greene's dual process theory, presented an "evolutionary debunking argument" suggesting that the normative force of our moral intuitions is undermined by their being the "biological residue of our evolutionary history."
-John Doris discusses the way in which social psychological experiments—such as the Stanford prison experiments involving the idea of situationism—call into question a key component in virtue ethics: the idea that individuals have a single, environment-independent moral character.
+John Michael Doris discusses the way in which social psychological experiments—such as the Stanford prison experiments involving the idea of situationism—call into question a key component in virtue ethics: the idea that individuals have a single, environment-independent moral character.
 As a further example, Shaun Nichols (2004) examines how empirical data on psychopathology suggests that moral rationalism is false.

 Additionally, research in moral psychology is being used to inform debates in applied ethics around moral enhancement.